Privacy Policy

 1. Data controller and contact details

-The data controller of personal data is the entity operating the SmartTranslate.ai Service (the "Controller", "we").
+The controller of personal data is the entity operating the SmartTranslate.ai Service (the "Controller", "we").

-Important: to satisfy information requirements in many jurisdictions (including the EU/UK), the Controller's full legal name, registered office address, country of registration and — where applicable — registration number and representative in the EU/UK should be provided here.
+Important: to meet the information requirements of many jurisdictions (including the EU/UK), you must include the Controller's full legal name, registered office address, country of registration and, where applicable, registration number and details of the EU/UK representative here.

-For matters related to data protection and the exercise of data subject rights you can contact us at: privacy@smarttranslate.ai.
+For data protection matters and to exercise the rights of data subjects, you can contact us at: privacy@smarttranslate.ai.

 2. Scope of the Policy and definitions

-This Policy covers the processing of personal data in connection with the use of the Service (website, dashboard, translation features, blog), including contacting us and marketing activities (e.g. newsletter) where offered.
+This Policy applies to the processing of personal data in connection with the use of the Service (website, dashboard, translation features, blog), including contacting us and marketing activities (e.g. a newsletter) - if they are carried out.

-"Personal data" means information about an identified or identifiable natural person (e.g. email address, account identifier, IP address in certain circumstances).
+"Personal data" means information relating to an identified or identifiable natural person (e.g. email address, account identifier, IP address in certain situations).

-"Processing" includes, among other things, collection, recording, storage, use, disclosure and deletion of data.
+"Processing" includes, among other things, collecting, recording, storing, using, sharing and deleting data.

-Data provided by users: in particular email address (e.g. signing up for a waiting list/newsletter), content submitted for translation (text, files) and translation settings and preferences (e.g. chosen language variant, translation profile).
+Data provided by the user: in particular email address (e.g. queue/newsletter sign-up), content submitted for translation (text, files), and translation settings and preferences (e.g. selected language variant, translation profile).

-Waiting list/newsletter subscription data: email, language/locale, consent information (e.g. consent for the waiting list and optional marketing consent), as well as technical data related to the subscription (IP address, user-agent) and timestamps for creation/update of the entry.
+Queue/newsletter sign-up data: email, language/locale, consent information (e.g. consent to join the queue and optional marketing consent), as well as technical data related to the sign-up (IP address, user agent) and the dates of creation/update of the entry.

-Account and authentication data: if you use login, we process data necessary to create and maintain an account (e.g. user identifier, email address, session data).
-The Service uses the authentication provider Clerk.
+Account and authentication data: if you use sign-in, we process the data needed to create and maintain the account (e.g. user identifier, email address, session data).
+The Service uses the Clerk authentication provider.

-Technical and operational data: IP address, cookie identifiers, device and browser information (e.g. user-agent) and events related to use of the Service.
+Technical and operational data: IP address, cookie identifiers, device and browser information (e.g. user agent), and events relating to the use of the Service.

-Analytical data: if you consent to analytics cookies, we may process statistical data about how you use the Service (e.g. page views, basic session metrics) using analytics tools (e.g. Google Analytics 4 and Cloudflare Web Analytics – depending on configuration).
+Analytical data: if you consent to analytics cookies, we may process statistical data about how the Service is used (e.g. page views, basic session parameters) using analytics tools (e.g. Google Analytics 4 and Cloudflare Web Analytics - depending on the configuration).

-Communications data: the content of correspondence if you contact us (e.g. an email regarding privacy).
+Communications data: the content of correspondence if you contact us (e.g. by email regarding privacy matters).

-We do not intend to collect and do not require you to provide special categories of data (so-called sensitive data) or data about criminal convictions and offences.
-Please do not submit such data in content for translation unless it is strictly necessary and you have an appropriate legal basis.
+We do not intend to obtain, and do not require from you, special categories of data (so-called sensitive data) or data relating to criminal convictions and offences.
+Please do not send such data in translation content unless it is necessary and you have an appropriate legal basis.

 4. Sources of data

-We collect data directly from you (e.g. when you join the waiting list, create an account, submit content for translation, or contact us).
+We collect data directly from you (e.g. when you sign up for the queue, create an account, submit content for translation, or contact us).

-Some technical data are collected automatically by IT systems and your browser (e.g. IP address, cookies, device parameters).
+Some technical data is collected automatically by IT systems and the browser (e.g. IP address, cookies, device parameters).

-If you use third-party authentication (Clerk), we may also receive account/session data from that system to the extent necessary for login functionality.
+If you use sign-in via an external authentication provider (Clerk), we may also receive account/session data from that system to the extent necessary for sign-in to work.

 5. Purposes of processing and legal bases (EU/UK)

-If you are located in the EU/EEA or the United Kingdom, the legal bases for processing include, in particular, Article 6 of the GDPR/UK GDPR.
-Below we indicate typical purposes and legal bases — the actual scope depends on the features you use.
+If you are located in the EU/EEA or the United Kingdom, the legal bases for processing arise in particular from Article 6 of the GDPR / UK GDPR.
+Below we set out the typical purposes and legal bases - the actual scope depends on the features you use.

-Performance of a contract or steps prior to entering into a contract (Art.
-6(1)(b) GDPR): provision of Service functions, including (where available) translation of content and documents, management of user accounts, and handling tasks related to the service.
+Performance of a contract or steps taken at your request prior to entering into a contract (Article 6(1)(b) GDPR): providing the Service's features, including (where available) translation of content and documents, maintaining a user account, and handling service-related tasks.

-Consent (Art.
-6(1)(a) GDPR): subscribing to a newsletter (if offered), analytics cookies and similar technologies (e.g. Google Analytics 4), and other activities for which we request consent.
-You may withdraw consent at any time (without affecting the lawfulness of processing carried out before withdrawal).
+Consent (Article 6(1)(a) GDPR): newsletter sign-up (if offered), analytics cookies and similar technologies (e.g. Google Analytics 4), and other activities for which we ask for consent.
+You may withdraw your consent at any time (without affecting the lawfulness of processing before withdrawal).

-Legitimate interests (Art.
-6(1)(f) GDPR): ensuring Service security, preventing abuse (e.g. limiting the number of sign-ups from a single IP in a short time), maintaining and developing the Service, and pursuing or defending claims.
+Legitimate interests (Article 6(1)(f) GDPR): ensuring the security of the Service, preventing abuse (e.g. limiting the number of sign-ups from a single IP in a short period), maintaining and developing the Service, and establishing or defending legal claims.

-Legal obligation (Art.
-6(1)(c) GDPR): where laws require us to process certain data (e.g. in connection with handling reports, claims or requests from authorities).
+Legal obligation (Article 6(1)(c) GDPR): where applicable laws require us to process certain data (e.g. in connection with handling reports, claims or requests from authorities).

-Providing certain data is necessary to use specific features of the Service.
+Providing some data is necessary to use certain features of the Service.

-For example: to join the waiting list you must provide an email address and give the required consent for managing the waiting list.
-Without this data you cannot be added to the list.
+For example: to join the queue, you must provide an email address and give the required consent related to the waiting list.
+Without this data, sign-up will not be possible.

 7. Recipients of data and processors

-We use trusted service providers (processors) that support operation of the Service.
-These may include, in particular: Cloudflare (hosting, CDN/infrastructure, Workers/D1/Images services), Clerk (authentication and account management), and providers of analytics tools (e.g. Google Analytics 4, Cloudflare Web Analytics — depending on configuration and your consent).
+We use trusted service providers (processors) who support the operation of the Service.
+These may include in particular: Cloudflare (hosting, CDN/infrastructure, Workers/D1/Images services), Clerk (authentication and account management), and analytics tool providers (e.g. Google Analytics 4, Cloudflare Web Analytics - depending on configuration and your consent).

-Providers process data on the basis of contracts and our documented instructions, to the extent necessary to deliver their services.
+The providers process data on the basis of agreements and our documented instructions, to the extent necessary to provide the services.

-We may also disclose data to: (a) authorised employees and collaborators of the Controller, (b) advisors (e.g. legal advisors) where necessary, (c) public authorities where required by law.
+We may also disclose data to: (a) authorised employees and contractors of the Controller, (b) advisers (e.g. legal advisers) where necessary, and (c) public authorities where required by law.

 8. Cookies, similar technologies and analytics

-The Service uses cookies and similar technologies for necessary purposes (e.g. session maintenance, security, remembering language preferences) and — with your consent — for analytics.
+The Service uses cookies and similar technologies for essential purposes (e.g. maintaining a session, security, remembering language preferences) and - with your consent - for analytics purposes.

-A consent banner is available in the Service allowing you to choose cookie categories.
+The Service includes a consent banner that lets you choose cookie categories.
 Analytics cookies are optional.

-Depending on configuration we may use Google Analytics 4 (GA4) with Google Consent Mode v2 and Cloudflare Web Analytics.
-If you do not consent to the analytics category we limit/disable mechanisms that require consent and remove related analytics cookies (e.g. _ga, _gid).
+Depending on the configuration, we may use Google Analytics 4 (GA4) with Google Consent Mode v2 and Cloudflare Web Analytics.
+If consent to the analytics category is not given, we restrict/disable mechanisms that require consent and clear the specified analytics cookies (e.g. _ga, _gid).

-Details about cookie categories and how to manage consent are provided in the Cookie Policy.
+Details about cookie categories and how to manage consent are set out in the Cookie Policy.

-9. International transfers (outside the EU/EEA and the UK)
+9. International transfers (outside the EU/EEA and UK)

-Due to the global nature of cloud services, data may be processed in countries other than your country of residence, including outside the EU/EEA or the United Kingdom.
+Because cloud services are global in nature, data may be processed in countries other than where you live, including outside the EU/EEA or the United Kingdom.

-Where we transfer data outside the EU/EEA or UK, we apply appropriate legal mechanisms such as adequacy decisions or Standard Contractual Clauses (SCCs) and, where necessary, additional safeguards.
+If we transfer data outside the EU/EEA or UK, we use appropriate legal mechanisms, such as adequacy decisions or standard contractual clauses (SCCs) and - where necessary - additional safeguards.

-You may request information about the safeguards used for transfers by contacting us.
+You can ask for information about the transfer safeguards used by contacting us.

 10. Data retention periods

-We retain data for as long as necessary to achieve the purposes described in this Policy, then delete or anonymise it — unless longer retention is required by law or justified (e.g. for establishing, pursuing or defending claims).
+We keep data for as long as necessary to fulfil the purposes described in this Policy, and then delete or anonymise it - unless longer retention is required by law or justified (e.g. for establishing, pursuing or defending claims).

-Waiting list/newsletter subscriptions: we retain subscription data (e.g. email, consents, technical subscription parameters) until you unsubscribe/withdraw consent or until the data are no longer needed for the purpose for which they were collected.
+Queue/newsletter sign-ups: we retain data (e.g. email, consents, technical sign-up parameters) until you unsubscribe/withdraw consent or until the data is no longer needed for the purpose for which it was collected.

-Analytical data: retention periods depend on the configuration of the analytics tool and your cookie settings; details may also be provided in the providers' policies.
+Analytical data: retention periods depend on the configuration of the analytics tool and your cookie settings; details may also arise from the providers' policies.

-Content submitted for translation (text/files): as a rule we process such content only for as long as necessary to perform the service and ensure quality, then delete or anonymise it — in accordance with account settings, plan, and security and legal requirements.
+Translation content (text/files): as a rule, we process it for as long as necessary to provide the service and ensure its quality, and then delete or anonymise it - in line with account settings, plan settings, and security and legal requirements.

 11. Data security

-We apply technical and organisational measures to protect data (e.g. access control, privilege limitation, encryption of transmission, infrastructure security mechanisms, monitoring and event logging).
+We apply technical and organisational measures designed to protect data (e.g. access control, limiting permissions, transmission encryption, infrastructure security mechanisms, monitoring and event logging).

 No system can guarantee 100% security.
-If we detect a personal data breach, we will take steps in accordance with applicable laws (including, where relevant, notifications).
+If we identify a personal data breach, we will take action in line with applicable law (including - where relevant - notifications).

-If you are located in the EU/EEA or the UK, you have, subject to law, rights including: access to data, rectification, erasure (the "right to be forgotten"), restriction of processing, data portability, and objection to processing based on legitimate interests.
+If you are located in the EU/EEA or UK, you are entitled - within the limits of the law - to the rights of access, rectification, erasure ("the right to be forgotten"), restriction of processing, data portability and objection to processing based on legitimate interests.

-Where processing is based on consent, you may withdraw consent at any time (without affecting the lawfulness of processing carried out before withdrawal).
+If processing is based on consent, you may withdraw your consent at any time (without affecting the lawfulness of processing before withdrawal).

-If you believe processing violates the law, you have the right to lodge a complaint with a supervisory authority (e.g. in Poland: the President of the Personal Data Protection Office) or the relevant authority in your country.
+If you believe that processing breaches the law, you have the right to lodge a complaint with a supervisory authority (e.g. in Poland: the President of the Personal Data Protection Office) or the competent authority in your country.

 13. Information for residents of the USA (selected states) - disclosures and rights

-Depending on your place of residence you may have additional rights (e.g. California — CCPA/CPRA; Colorado, Connecticut and other states).
-Generally these include the right to know categories of data collected and purposes, access to data, deletion, correction, and in some states the right to opt out of "sale"/"sharing" of data or processing for targeted advertising.
+Depending on where you live, you may have additional rights (e.g. California - CCPA/CPRA; Colorado, Connecticut and other states).
+As a rule, these include the right to know the categories of data collected and the purposes, access data, delete data, correct data, and in some states - object to the "sale"/"sharing" of data or processing for targeted advertising.

-We do not sell personal data as defined by typical state privacy laws.
-If we ever engage in activities that would constitute a "sale" or "sharing" (e.g. for targeted advertising), we will update the Policy and provide required opt-out mechanisms.
+We do not sell personal data within the meaning of typical state privacy laws.
+If we ever begin activities that qualify as "sale" or "sharing" (e.g. for targeted advertising), we will update the Policy and provide the required opt-out mechanisms.

-To submit a request regarding privacy rights (access/delete/correct/opt-out), contact us at: privacy@smarttranslate.ai.
-We may ask for information necessary to verify the request and to protect against abuse.
+To submit a privacy rights request (access/delete/correct/opt-out), contact us at: privacy@smarttranslate.ai.
+We may ask for information necessary to verify the request and protect against abuse.

 We do not discriminate against users for exercising their rights.